Responsive servers. Fast load times even when traffic is high.

 How to point a domain at SiteGround?

-First, you need to obtain the nameservers from your SiteGround welcome email.
-Then, you need to log into the control panel of your domain registrar (GoDaddy, NameCheap, NameSilo, etc.) and enter the nameservers that SiteGround has provided you, and save the changes.
+First, you need to obtain the nameservers from your welcome email from SG.
+Then, you need to log into the control panel of your domain registrar (GoDaddy, NameCheap, NameSilo, etc.) and enter the nameservers that they have provided you, and save the changes.
 That's it!

-Note that DNS changes can take some time (from a few minutes to several hours, or even up to a couple of days), so you may not see the changes (or be able to see a SiteGround page when you try to load your domain on your browser) immediately after saving the new SiteGround nameservers in your domain's control panel.
+Note that DNS changes can take some time (from a few minutes to several hours, or even up to a couple of days), so you may not see the changes (or be able to see a SG page when you try to load your domain on your browser) immediately after saving the new SG nameservers in your domain's control panel.

 How to start a blog on SiteGround?

 To start a WordPress blog, the simplest (and fastest) way would be to take advantage of your cPanel's script auto-installer (Softaculous).
 Once you're inside cPanel, click on either the Softaculous icon, or directly click on the WordPress icon next to it, and enter a few basic details like site title and preferred username and password, and the auto-installer tool will take care of the rest.

 SG offers free SSL certificates via Let's Encrypt, right from their cPanel.
 So, you can run all your sites through the secure HTTPS protocol rather than plain HTTP, without paying extra for third-party SSL certificates.
 After logging into cPanel, click on the Let's Encrypt icon, and choose the domain you want SSL to be installed for.
 The process is swift automatic from there.

 Which SiteGround shared hosting plan is right for a site with X amount of monthly visitors?